-While the figures make it one of Canada’s most violent cities, we should also note that Thompson came in second place in terms of its Overall Crime Severity Index rating.
+While the figures make it one of the most dangerous cities in Canada in 2022, we should also note that Thompson came in second place in terms of its Overall Crime Severity Index rating.
 In this category, Thompson only scored a CSI of 366, compared to North Battleford, Saskatchewan, which holds first place with an Overall CSI of 385.

 With that said, both cities scored nearly 5x higher than Canada’s overall average of only 75.01.

 Thompson also ranked far higher than the national average in several other areas, such as: